Devianirfan/bkleinen.github.io/content/studies/grading/guideline.md

 | **\*----**    | Satisfactory: Nothing worked, but you had a good report.     |
 | **-----**     | Nothing worked, but you managed to scrape together a report.
 Or you did a million bells and whistles, but turned in a half-page report using bullet lists of misspelled sentence fragements that are, however, technically a report on time. |
 | X             | Late work, not handed in                                     |

+4 Stars are full (usually 5/5) points, 5 Stars equals 6/5 points and is very seldom.